flowcean/flowcean/docs/user_guide/learning_strategies.md

 Offline learning strategies involve processing a fixed batch of data at once, updating model parameters in one go.
 This approach is commonly used by methods such as supervised learning, where the learner gains knowledge from a pre- collected dataset.
-In the ML community this is also refered to as batch learning.
+In the ML community this is also referred to as batch learning.
 Within Flowcean this is called **Offline Learning**.

 On the other hand, online learning takes place incrementally, with the learner updating the model continuously.
 In each incremental step, the learner processes small subsets of available